 Literacy Volunteers invite you to become a member and contribute your services.
 Without volunteers and financial help, we cannot complete our important mission.

-There are other ways of volunteering that are just as significant as tutoring, such as, interviewing students, interpreting the native language of foreign born residents, or assessing student literacy.
-Administrative, financial, computer, and fund raising expertise is also needed.
+There are other ways of volunteering that are just as significant as tutoring, such as, interpreting the native language of foreign born residents or assessing student literacy.
+Administrative, financial, computer, and fundraising expertise is also needed.
 Why not help with the newsletter, data entry, tech support, record-keeping, or grant writing?

-By becoming a member of LVSSC, you will help other South Sarasota County residents achieve
+By becoming a member of Literacy Volunteers, you will help other South Sarasota County residents achieve

 life-enriching goals such as:

 getting a job